spngybot/custom-models/README.md

 3) Cheat Software:
    This allows you to change the models in-game, not like Migi.
 If the cheat doesn't have one built in, you will need a lua script.
-However some cheat API's don't support them, and some are built in.
+However some cheat API's don't support them.

 Download Individual Model Folders: